The0nePanda/XFCE4-dotfiles/README.md

 10. Tip: If u use fish try out starship (starship.rs).
 11. Edit the panels and all in xfce as u wish.
 12. For picom in settings go to window manager tweaks and turn of display compositing and set picom to autostart when u log in.
+13. For Zen browser transparency + blur I suggest using Zen Zero by Sameersaw (https://www.sameerasw.com/zen)
-13. Log out and log back in for a whole new XFCE!
+14. Log out and log back in for a whole new XFCE!